Lixiaoyan666/DLPRE-DP/README.md

-# DLPRE-P estimator
+# DLPRE-DP estimator

-Distributed subsampling for relative-error multiplicative models with a diverging number of parameters
+Subsampling-based distributed computing for multiplicative models with a diverging number of parameters

 Paper: Li X., Xia X. and Zhang Z. (2024+).
-Distributed subsampling for relative-error multiplicative models with a diverging number of parameters.
+Subsampling-based distributed computing for multiplicative models with a diverging number of parameters.
 Submit to journal.

 R code can be found in “DLPRE-DP.zip”.